-Bullying in play and leisure activities
+Bullying in youth activities

-Play and leisure activities can help young people to work together, build confidence and resilience and develop team playing skills.
-But a few can find they are always left out or never picked as a partner.
-They can be humiliated by other young people or by an activity leader or coach.
+Youth activities can help young people to make friends, gain new skills and build confidence and resilience.
+But a few can find they are always left out.
 If permitted to continue, these situations can send a message to the group that bullying is acceptable.